SanliFaez/FAIR-Battery/README.md

 In this project, we will bring anthropologists, engineers, chemists, economists, and potential local users together to identify the barriers to developing a truly FAIR-battery and envision the first steps to removing some of these barriers in a follow-up project.
 In particular, we look for the answers to these questions:
-- What range of energy storage capacities are required for the development of typical user-groups and at what cost?
+- What range of energy storage capacities are required for the development of typical user groups and at what cost?
 - Which battery technologies can potentially address these demands?
-- Are the materials and technologies required for adopting the identifies technologies available in the identifies user-groups?
+- Are the materials and technologies required for adopting the identified technologies available in the identified user groups?
 If not, which adjustments are needed?
 - What is the missing know-how and expertise for kick-starting the local development of pilot projects?

-For investigating these questions, together with an inclusive community, we will develop:
+To investigate these questions, together with an inclusive community, we will develop:
 - A. a starters' kit (hardware and software)
 - B. a lecture series for self-study

 ### 2- Battery Hardware

-Our aim is to publish the blueprints for an operational open-source battery by July 2022.
+As of April 2024, we have produced and tested an initial battery design.
+The current cell design can be found here.
-We will regularly report on the devices that we are using for intermediate steps, such as testing and material selection, on this repository.
+The next step will be to scale up beyond 1 cm^2.

 ### 3- Testing and Maintenance